phonologus/QED/README.md

 so I have left them as is.
 Where the behaviour of this `qed` differs significantly from the manpage is noted below.

+Rob Pike's sources had already evolved beyond the QED described in the manpage and tutorial.
+I have noted below where this is the case.

 The tutorial is in manpage format, so can be read with `man` and typeset with `man -t`, as any other manpage.
 If you `make install`, you will be able to read the tutorial with `man qed-tutorial`.